cer-es/quantum-computing-intro/README.md

 ## 📚 Course Reference

-This content is based on **Lesson 1** from the [IBM Quantum Learning Course](https://quantum-computing.ibm.com/), adapted and annotated with additional explanations, visualizations, and simulations to reinforce understanding.
+This content is based on **Lesson 1** from the [IBM Quantum Learning Course: Basics of Quantum Information](https://learning.quantum.ibm.com/course/basics-of-quantum-information), adapted and annotated with additional explanations, visualizations, and simulations to reinforce understanding.

 All Qiskit-based examples, including `Statevector`, `Operator`, `QuantumCircuit`, and measurement simulations, are demonstrated clearly.